nwjs/npm-installer/README.md

 npm install nw@0.13.3-sdk
 ```

+You can also run `npm install nw@sdk` to get the latest of published SDK versions.
+(Note: that may be a beta version.)

 ## install a specific architecture

 You may use the environment variable `npm_config_nwjs_process_arch` to override the default architecture (`process.arch`) and to download NW.js built for some other architecture.